 Skip to content

-This section gives an overview and summary of the security aspects and measures taken to secure the Katalogue application.
+This section gives a few additional security aspects of the Katalogue application.

 Read through the Architecture section first to get an understanding for the topology.